ozfortress/ozfortress_docs/docs/rules/global.md

 - [Sixes Mercenary Limit - 2.2.
 Mercenary Limits](/rules/sixes/#22-mercenary-limits)
 - [Highlander Mercenary Limit - 2.2.
 Mercenary Limits](/rules/highlander/#22-mercenary-limits)

-##### 3.3.2.
+#### 3.3.2.
 Mercenary Swaps
 Teams are allowed to swap mercenaries during the match provided the other team approves the new mercenary.

-##### 3.3.3.
+#### 3.3.3.
 Mercenary Limiting
 Teams can only make use of of the same mercenary within **two matches per season**, this is so the same mercenary cannot be used for more than a third of the season.
 There is **no limit** on the amount of mercenaries used per season, only on one specific player.

-##### 3.3.4.
+#### 3.3.4.
 Mercenary Negotiation
 Mercenaries may only be used at the **discretion of the opposing team captain**.
 There is no restriction on mercenary use if allowed by the opposing team captain.
 Do be aware that it is unlikely that opposing team captains will allow players of significantly larger skill to participate in the match and therefore reasonable requests are preferred.
 Team **captains do have the right to deny any mercenary**, even if they are from a lower bracket.
 However, **please do try to accommodate reasonable mercenary use**, as you may find yourself in the same position.
 We recommend contacting an administrator if you are unsure of the skill level of the potential mercenary.

-##### 3.3.5.
+#### 3.3.5.
 Mercenary Class Locking
 When mercenaries are being requested, **teams have the option to request them on a specific class**, **or to be locked to a specific class or classes**.
+This would then lock them to that class during that match.

+**Teams can also request a mercenary without specifying a class**, allowing the mercenary to change classes at will if approved and if there is no prior agreement to lock said mercenary to a specific class or classes.

+!!! note "Please Note"
-This would then lock them to that class during that match (with the exception of reasonable off-classes; Sniper, Engineer, Pyro & Spy - these must be explicitly stated as locked when locking a player). **Teams can also request a mercenary without specifying a class**, allowing the mercenary to change classes at will if approved and if there is no agreement to lock said mercenary to a specific class or classes. **It is important to note that unless mercenaries have been explicitly "class locked"**, **they are allowed to play any class of their choosing**. **If both teams agree to a request to lock a mercenary to a specific class or classes**, **this needs to be stated in Match Communications**.
+    **Unless mercenaries have been explicitly "class locked" they are allowed to play any class of their choosing**.
+If both teams agree to a request to lock a mercenary to a specific class or classes, **this needs to be stated in Match Communications**.

+##### 3.3.5.1.
+"Off-classing" and Sixes
+Mercenaries can also be locked from playing certain "off-classes" within Sixes.
+Please see [2.3.
+Mercenary "Off-class" Locking](/rules/sixes/#23-mercenary-off-class-locking) within the Sixes Ruleset

-##### 3.3.6.
+#### 3.3.6.
 Mercenary Manipulation & Excessive Unreasonable Mercenary Denials
 Manipulating other teams into allowing mercenaries is an infractable offence (e.g. If you allow us to use a high *Premier* player we will allow you to use a low *Open* player). ozfortress administrators will judge these messages literally, and will not consider any message as a joke - all mercenary requests should be serious.

 ozfortress administrators will act as arbitrators in such a case of unreasonable mercenary denial and may decide to overrule a team captain’s decision and allow a mercenary of a reasonable skill level.

-##### 3.3.7.
+#### 3.3.7.
 Mercenary Match Communications Requirements
 Mercenary use **must be clearly stated** in the **match thread** where they are used.
 The information provided must include their SteamID and link to their ozfortress.com profile.

-##### 3.3.8.
+#### 3.3.8.
 Mercenary Player Verification
 Use the [ozfortress Roster Verification Tool](https://verify.ozfortress.com/) to quickly verify all players prior to a match.
 To use the verifier, simply insert the status output from the console of the current match as well as the match link or ID.
 The tool will process your inputs and validate all players, displaying any inconsistencies with rosters.

+#### 3.3.9.
+Restricted Players as Mercenaries
+Players who have Player Restrictions preventing them from playing specific classes cannot play those classes within their division, or any division below when accepted as a mercenary.
+They can play that class when accepted as a mercenary in the division above where their restriction was set, but they are still subject to potential Class Locking, as per [3.3.5.
+Mercenary class Locking](/rules/global/#335-mercenary-class-locking).

 ### 3.4.
 Map Selection
 Regular season matches will use two predefined maps from the map pool.
 The map pool consists of nine (9) maps, decided using data from seasonal polls.